ItaiAxelrad/open-spec/docs/_partials/312000 Earth Moving-2.md

    1. D1557 – Modified Proctor Analysis.
    1. OSHA
    1. Part 1926 - Safety and Health Regulations for Construction.
 1. SUBMITTALS
    1. Submit as specified in DIVISION 1.
    1. Where selecting an option for excavation, trenching and shoring design from "OSHA Part 1926" which request design by a registered professional engineer, submit for information only and not for Engineer approval copies of design calculations and notes for sloping, benching, support systems, shield systems, and other protective systems approved by the registered professional engineer in the state where construction is occurring and obtained by Contractor.
-   1. Submit site specific Erosion and Sediment and Control plan in accordance with the NREL Storm Water Pollution Prevention Plan.
+   1. Submit site specific Erosion and Sediment and Control plan in accordance with the Owner Storm Water Pollution Prevention Plan.
 1. QUALITY ASSURANCE
    1. Site Compaction Testing
    1. Testing of compacted fill materials will be performed by an independent testing laboratory.
 Testing will be performed so as to least encumber the performance of the work, yet enough to ensure the quality of the work.
    1. When work or portions of the work of this Section are completed, notify the independent testing laboratory to perform density tests.
 Do not proceed with additional portions of the work until results have been verified.
-   1. If, during progress of the work, tests indicate that compacted materials do not meet the specified requirements, remove defective work, replace, and retest at no additional cost to NREL.
+   1. If, during progress of the work, tests indicate that compacted materials do not meet the specified requirements, remove defective work, replace, and retest at no additional cost to Owner.
    1. Establish optimum moisture/density relationship in accordance with ASTM D 698 (For Cohesive Soils).
    1. Perform in-place density and moisture tests for each lift of soil compacted.
 Such tests shall be made not less frequently than one (1) test each lift.
 Retest, after further compaction, soil which has been compacted to less than the required density.
    1. DELIVERY, STORAGE AND PROTECTION
    1. Protect existing landscaping, bench marks, monuments and existing structures, roads, sidewalks, paving, and curbs against any damage from excavations, and from equipment and vehicular or foot traffic.
    1. Protect excavations by shoring, bracing, sheet piling, underpinning, or other methods, as required to prevent cave-ins or loose dirt from falling into excavations.
-   1. Notify NREL of any unexpected subsurface conditions and discontinue work in the area until directed to proceed.
+   1. Notify Owner of any unexpected subsurface conditions and discontinue work in the area until directed to proceed.
    1. Protect the bottom of all excavations and soil around and beneath foundations from frost.
    1. Grade around excavation(s) to prevent surface water run-off into excavated area(s).
    1. PROJECT/SITE CONDITIONS